udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

 :: How to link previous to next paragraph?

+:: indent paragraphs that can later become a section

-One of the many obstacles project owners of open source repositories are facing is fragmentation of programmers due to programming languages.
+- One of the many obstacles project owners of open source repositories are facing is fragmentation of programmers due to programming languages.

 YAHUDI can overcome this ....